St. Patrick's Church—An Irish Blessing

 This church on the hill has served St. Patrick's long-standing congregation since 1946

-In 1953 The Reverend Philip Krembs replaced Father Griffin, who moved to Minocqua, Wisconsin.
-During Father Krembs’ five-year stay, the parish celebrated its centennial.
-The Reverend Walter Torkildson, who is remembered for his skill in money management and reducing the parish debt considerably, succeeded Father Krembs in 1958.
+In 1953, the Reverend Philip Krembs replaced Father Griffin, who moved to Minocqua, Wisconsin.
+During Father Krembs' five-year stay, the parish celebrated its centennial.
+The Reverend Walter Torkildson remembered for his skill in money management and considerably reducing the parish debt, succeeded Father Krembs in 1958.

 Deacon Jerry Harris came to help with the parish work and was ordained in March 1979.
-He remained with St. Patrick’s until June 1979.
-Deacon David Lusson came in July that year to help Father Dahlberg serve the needs of both parishes.
-The transition was made with the cooperation and support of both churches.
+He remained with St. Patrick's until June 1979.
+Deacon David Lusson came in July of that year to help Father Dahlberg serve the needs of both parishes.
+There was a smooth transition with the cooperation and support of both churches.

-During 1981, Father Vincent Lynch assisted Father Dahlberg at St. Patrick’s.
-Father Dahlberg was often a dinner guest at my parents’ home in Erin.
-I had young children at the time he ministered to St. Patrick’s.
-One day our visit coincided with a visit from Father Dan, as he liked to be called.
+In 1981, Father Vincent Lynch assisted Father Dahlberg at St. Patrick's.
+Father Dahlberg was often a dinner guest at my parent's home in Erin.
+I had young children at the time he ministered to St. Patrick's.
+One day our visit coincided with a visit from Father Dan.
 We all gathered around the table for lunch.
-After we finished, Father left for an appointment, and my daughter asked, “Does Grandma always have God come for lunch?”
+After we finished, Father left for an appointment, and my daughter asked, "Does Grandma always have God come for lunch?"

-Father Lynch, who was assisting Father Dan at that time, was a particularly popular priest.
-The Irish would call him a “darling man.”
+Father Lynch, who assisted Father Dan then, was a popular priest.
+The Irish would call him a "darling man."
 He was young, handsome, and charming.
-One day he stopped in to have coffee with Mom at her invitation.
+One day, he stopped in to have coffee with Mom at her invitation.
 I happened to be visiting at the time, as well.
-He had barely made it through his first cup of coffee when Mom asked, “Why would a man as good looking as you go into the priesthood and stay single for the rest of your life?”
-He smiled, put down his cup of coffee, and said, “Well, why not?
-After all, ugly people get married, don’t they?”
+He had barely made it through his first cup of coffee when Mom asked, "Why would a man as good-looking as you go into the priesthood and stay single for the rest of your life?"
+He smiled, put down his cup of coffee, and said, "Well, why not?
+After all, ugly people get married, don't they?"
 Father James Gutzler of Holy Family Hospital also assisted during this period.
-Sister Martha Kormendy was CCD Coordinator for both parishes.
+Sister Martha Kormendy was the CCD Coordinator for both parishes.

-In June 1984, Father Charles Murphy and Father James Tobolski were assigned to serve both Immaculate Conception in New Richmond and St. Patrick’s.
-Later in 1984, Father Tobolski transferred to Superior, Wisconsin, and was replaced by Father Martin Gibbons.
-Father Murphy initiated many remodeling projects, interior painting, and landscaping around St. Patrick’s.
+In June 1984, Father Charles Murphy and Father James Tobolski were assigned to serve Immaculate Conception in New Richmond and St. Patrick's.
+Later in 1984, Father Tobolski transferred to Superior, Wisconsin, and Father Martin Gibbons replaced him.
+Father Murphy initiated many remodeling projects, interior painting, and landscaping around St. Patrick's.

-Father Dennis Mullen came to St. Patrick’s in June 1988.
-At that time, responsibility for serving the needs of St. Patrick’s was transferred from Immaculate Conception in New Richmond to Immaculate Conception in Hammond.
-It was Father Dennis’ goal to make parishioners feel at home at either church.
+Father Dennis Mullen came to St. Patrick's in June 1988.
+At that time, responsibility for serving the needs of St. Patrick's was transferred from Immaculate Conception in New Richmond to Immaculate Conception in Hammond.
+Father Dennis aimed to make parishioners feel at home at either church.
 He coordinated many joint parish events, including a pig roast and a chili feed, and invited members of both parishes to be there.
-Father Mullen also improved the landscaping at the cemetery and planting blue spruce and pines around the parking lot.
+Father Mullen also improved the landscaping at the cemetery and planted blue spruce and pines around the parking lot.
 He encouraged the congregation to remove the parish house due to its run-down condition.
 A parking lot now stands in its place.
 Father Mullen also guided the parish through its two-year RENEW program and began the deaconship instructions for Larry Hennemann and Joe Paron.

-In June 1992, Father James Kraker came to Immaculate Conception and St. Patrick’s.
-On November 21, 1992, Larry Hennemann and Joe Paron were ordained as deacons.
-Deacon Larry Hennemann was transferred to River Falls.
-Deacon Joe Paron aided Father Jim at Mass, as well as with other duties, including instructions of new catechumens.
+In June 1992, Father James Kraker came to Immaculate Conception and St. Patrick's.
+On November 21, 1992, Larry Hennemann and Joe Paron became deacons.
+Deacon Larry Hennemann transferred to River Falls.
+Deacon Joe Paron aided Father Jim at Mass, as well as with other duties, including instructions for new catechumens.

-In 1998, Father Charles Murphy was appointed as assistant to Father Kraker with the assistance of Father Leonard Fraher, helping with masses in Erin.
-On June 30, 1999, Father Murphy left for an undetermined sabbatical, and Father Kraker also went on a sabbatical leave due to health problems.
+In 1998, Father Charles Murphy was appointed as Father Kraker's assistant with Father Leonard Fraher's assistance, helping with masses in Erin.
+On June 30, 1999, Father Murphy left for an undetermined sabbatical, and Father Kraker also took a sabbatical leave due to health problems.
 Father Murphy eventually left the priesthood and married.

 Father James Brinkman

-On July 1, 1999, St. Patrick’s once again became a mission of Immaculate Conception—New Richmond.
-Father Allan Bradley assisted by Father Leonard Fraher and Deacon Hugh Mayer led the parishioners of the little, but mighty church into the millennium.
+On July 1, 1999, St. Patrick’s again became a mission of Immaculate Conception—New Richmond.
+Father Allan Bradley, assisted by Father Leonard Fraher and Deacon Hugh Mayer, led the parishioners of the little but mighty church into the millennium.
 In 2000 A.D., St. Patrick’s Church marked its 143rd year since its beginning.

-Deacon Hugh “Doc” Mayer passed away on July 27, 2004, and was greatly missed.
+Church members greatly missed Deacon Hugh “Doc” Mayer after he passed away on July 27, 2004.
 Deacon Michael Germain took over as Deacon Mayer’s replacement.
-In September 2004, Father Bradley left due to health reasons and was replaced by Father James Brinkman, a New Richmond native, in November of that year.
+In September 2004, Father Bradley left due to health reasons.
+He was replaced by Father James Brinkman, a New Richmond native, in November of that year.
 Father Brinkman served the Erin church community for the next 11 years, retiring in June 2015.

 Father John Anderson